johanaluna/Airbnb-predictor/README.md

-# Data-Engineering
+# AirBnB Predictor

-## Included
-Using the functions we create the optimal price for a AirBnB location in Berlin.
+Deployed on Heroku, AirBnB Predictor uses a linear regression model to predict an optimal pricing strategy for an AirBnB in Berlin [Check App] (https://airbnb2020.herokuapp.com).